 - Swelling, warmth and redness in the ankle joint

 - Pain and swelling more evident in the morning or following periods of inactivity

 - Difficulty walking due to any of the above symptoms

 Can Post Traumatic Arthritis Be Prevented?

 Currently, there is no known treatment for preventing post traumatic arthritis once a sufficiently serious injury has occurred to a joint.
 There are, however, things that can be done to slow the progression and lessen the impact.
 Exercise is one of the key factors, along with maintaining body weight within a healthy range.
 Stress placed on joints can also play a part in the development of arthritis.
 Those individuals involved in occupations or activities that require more consistent pressure on joints, like those doing construction work, are more likely to show signs of early arthritis than those who sit at a desk all day.

 While it is good to be aware of the risk factors, it is not always possible to change occupations.
 There may be other lifestyle choices that can help to lessen symptoms, however, such as switching from a high-impact activity like jogging or tennis to something kinder to your joints, like swimming or riding a bicycle.
 Anything that lessens the stress on the ankle joint can only help.

 At Country Foot Care, we combine technology with years of foot care experience to help you understand both the condition that is giving you problems and the holistic treatment we recommend.
 Not only do we offer individualized treatment plans and personal attention in a state-of-the-art facility, but each office location includes a medical shoe store where you can find shoes designed for diabetics and shoes to accommodate for custom foot orthotics that can lessen the burden of joint pain caused by arthritis.

-To schedule an appoint at any of our three Country Foot Care locations, Mineola, Patchogue or Williston Park, please use our online form by clicking here.
+To schedule an appointment at one of our Country Foot Care locations, Mineola or Williston Park, please use our online form by clicking here.

 Posted in: Ankle Problems